 Toxic algal blooms (caused by the rapid growth and accumulation of certain harmful phytoplankton) can occur during periods of warm settled weather, particularly in nutrient-rich water.
 The algal blooms are toxic to fish, shellfish and other marine organisms and can also be a human health issue.
 The Ministry for Primary Industries manages a shellfish monitoring programme and regional councils are responsible for monitoring toxic blooms for public health.

 Report cards for Cape Rodney-Okakari Point, Tāwharanui and Ulva Island-Te Wharawhara Marine Reserves were published in web and brochure format in 2017.
+A report card for Taputeranga Marine Reserve was published in 2018.
 Updated versions (with additional indicators) and report cards for other marine reserves are planned for the future.